skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 | Played By: Joe

 Thordek came from a stout family of miners.
-He worked as a digger in a family mine for many decades until he was offered a position as forman in a distant mine.
+He worked as a digger in a family mine for many decades until he was offered a position as foreman in a distant mine.
 This was his chance to lead the dig, design the shafts, and be the first to see the secrets the ground had to offer.
-He took the job and travelled a great distance to his new home and dig site.
+He took the job and traveled a great distance to his new home and dig site.
 When he arrived, all were dead.
 They had been slain weeks earlier.
 With no owner and no crew there was no job for him.
-Thodek left and began to wander the country, seeking work.
+Thordek left and began to wander the country, seeking work.

 He had a number of adventures before coming to Golgotha in northern Dunlock.

-> Thodek was an NPC in our second campaign.
+> Thordek was an NPC in our second campaign.
 As the campaign drew to a
 > close, Joe (the DM) decided he'd rather try a different character,
 > as opposed to playing Yoeg again.
 He wanted to play a Dwarf, so
 > using the already-established character Thordek made sense.